ddan9/jethub-wifi-ap/README.md

 #### Description:

 These scripts created for JetHub H1.
-Scripts makes it able to use AP (Access Point) Wi-Fi mode, that is imposible by default
+Scripts makes it able to use Wi-Fi AP (Access Point) mode, that is imposible by default

 - Target OS: Armbian (but I think it will work on Ubuntu too)
 - Target Device: JetHub H1, Fn-Link 6222B-SRC (RTL8822CS), meson64 (aarch64, ARM64)

-Please check all these scripts before use them, change credentials (if you want of course) After executing this main script it should be able to use secondary scripts: jethub-start-ap.sh and jethub-stop-ap.sh You may need to remove or change some lines about disabling services and so on
+Please check all these scripts before use them, change credentials (if you want of course)

+After executing this main script it should be able to use secondary scripts: **jethub-start-ap.sh** and **jethub-stop-ap.sh**

+You may need to remove or change some lines about disabling services and so on

 [🔙 Menu](#Menu)